willliuwx/contrail-install/contrail-4.1.1-osp10.md

 ```

-## 6.3 Neutron address
+## 6.3 Static address

 For instances, Neutron port is created and address is allocated from specified allocation pool.
-In case of dynamical address, the Neutron address is provided to instance by DHCP.
+In case of dynamical address, the address is provided to instance by DHCP.

 Update `tripleo-heat-templates/environments/contrail/contrail-net.yaml` to define each network CIDR and allocation pool.
 This will override the default in `tripleo-heat-templates/network/<network>.yaml`.

-* Space 1 - 10 is reserved for bridge on controller hypervisor.
+* Range 1 - 10 is reserved for bridge on controller hypervisor.
-* Space 11 - 200 is the allocation pool for dynamical allocation.
+* Range 11 - 200 is the allocation pool for dynamical allocation.
-* Space 201 - 250 is reserved for VIP address.
+* Range 201 - 250 is reserved for VIP address.

 ```
 external:           10.84.29.0/24